nsg21/aont/README.md

 If outputfile name is missing, it is genereated by appending suffix `.aont` for forward transformation and `.restored` for reverse transformation.

 File name template may contain an asterisk.
 In this case actual output file names will have consecutive numbers (1, 2, 3, ...) in place of the asterisk.
-As many files files as required by specifdied options will be generated.
+As many files files as required by specified options will be generated.

 Use modes
 ---------